Accessibility

 Patient Information Leaflets / Correspondence in Alternative Formats

 Alternative formats are available on request.
-If you wish to request an audio leaflet, braille, hi contrast (black text against yellow background), or require the leaflet in a different language then please contact the department/ward you are attending.
+If you wish to request an audio leaflet, braille, high contrast (black text against yellow background), or require the leaflet in a different language then please contact the department/ward you are attending.

 Tell us about your needs/special requirements